Comparing Electricity Plans

 Types Of Electricity Plans

-Here are the main types of electricity plans, defined:
+Here are the main types of electricity plans.
+These definitions are consistent across all deregulated electricity markets.

 1. Fixed Rate Electricity Plan: A fixed rate electricity plan charges the same rate per kWh of electricity for the term of your agreement.
 The price is the same no matter how much electricity you use.
 The only way your price will change is if there are changes in the delivery fees.